 This should be a must if you are using plastic eggs because the plastic litter can harm wildlife and leach toxins into the environment.
 You can number the eggs so you can count them at the end.
 Also, make sure you clean up and get all the garbage before you leave the place.

-Maybe you are considering an indoor Easter hunt for purpose of social distancing or in case it's cold and rainy.
+Maybe you are considering an indoor Easter hunt in case it's cold and rainy.
 If so, there are also plenty of fun ideas you can do inside.
 Just try to get creative and minimize the waste for a sustainable Easter egg hunt.

 We love Easter family pictures with everyone dressed up in spring colors.
 So, if you are looking for kids Easter outfits, please consider choosing sustainable clothes brands.

-Our new spring and summer collection is full of options for conscious and cute Easter outfits.
+Our spring and summer collections are always full of options for conscious and cute Easter outfits.

 Spring is a blooming season and this makes floral prints and pastel colors a must-have this time of the year.